oracle-livelabs/spatial-graph/adb-graph/llm-generated-graph/provision-resources/provision_resources.md

 This task involves creating and API Key in OCI, the key will be needed in creating an AI profile for the data generation.

-1. Login the OCI Console and click the person icon on the top right.
+1. Login the OCI Console, click the person icon on the top right and then click your username.

     ![Open OCI Profile](images/oci_profile.png)

-2. Click API keys at the bottom left, then click the add API Key button.
+2. Select the Tokens and API keys tab, then click the add API Key button.

     ![Add API Key](images/oci_add_api_key.png)